qcif-training/2021-06-15-ttt-online-AEST/index.md

 Participants should provide a network-connected computer with functioning browser; a second screen is highly recommended.
-You will also need a microphone and video camera, and a place to work where you feel comfortable talk and actively participating in discussion and exercises.
+You will also need a microphone and video camera, and a place to work where you feel comfortable talking and actively participating in discussion and exercises.

 Please note that after this course is over, you will be asked to do